ppatty/PGR-New-Starter-Roster-Tool/README.md

 Export Options: Export the final roster to both .csv and .xlsx formats for easy sharing and printing.

-Celebration: A festive champagne pop animation celebrates every successful roster build!
+  Configurable Session Days: Choose which weekdays host Welcome Day and PGR Onboarding.

 How to Use
-The application is designed around a simple, three-step workflow:
+  The application is designed around a simple, four-step workflow:

 Step 1: Add New Team Members